 ARPA-E requires all work under ARPA-E funding agreements to be performed in the United States.
 However, Applicants may request a waiver of this requirement where their project would materially benefit from, or otherwise requires, certain work to be performed overseas.

-Applicants seeking a waiver of this requirement are required to include an explicit request in the Business Assurances & Disclosures Form, which is part of the Full Application submitted to ARPA-E. Such waivers are granted where there is a demonstrated need, as determined by ARPA-E.
+Applicants seeking this waiver must include an explicit request in the Business Assurances & Disclosures Form.
+Such waivers are granted where ARPA-E determines there is a demonstrated need.

 7. Purchase of New Equipment